francescocy/Simple-ESP32-IOT-Thermostat/README.md

 Open the .ino file with Arduino IDE or Atom, edit it to suit your WiFi settings, Board, LCD type/size/rotation, pinout etc...
 Compile it and upload it!
 I hope I'll have time to upload a more extensive guide soon.

-Bonus: You can try the pre-compiled .bin file to test the code, but it may not play well with different ESP boards and LCDs/OLEDs; it also won't be able to connect to WiFi without the proper credentials.
+Bonus: You can try the pre-compiled .bin file to test the code, but it may not play well with different ESP boards and LCDs/OLEDs; starting from V 1.2.5 you can create a temporary guest wifi network from your router using the baked-in wifi credentials SSID="wifi" PASSWORD="password" (intended for testing only, please download the .ino file, compile it locally with your own wifi credentials and upload it to your esp32).